openstack/charm-ceph-proxy/README.md

 to ceph.conf in the "mon host" parameter.
 After we initialize the monitor cluster a quorum forms quickly, and OSD bringup proceeds.

-The osds use so-called "OSD hotplugging". **ceph-disk-prepare** is used to create the filesystems with a special GPT partition type. *udev* is set up to mount such filesystems and start the osd daemons as their storage becomes visible to the system (or after `udevadm trigger`).
+The osds use so-called "OSD hotplugging". **ceph-disk prepare** is used to create the filesystems with a special GPT partition type. *udev* is set up to mount such filesystems and start the osd daemons as their storage becomes visible to the system (or after `udevadm trigger`).